chuggermon/07Fox/README.md

 ## Known Issues

-Dragging, grouping and pinning tabs result in unwanted gaps or graphical glitches.
+Dragging tabs results in unwanted gap.
 Hope to one day fix this issue but for now, it is what it is.

 ## New Additions